yellicode/csharp-extension/docs/api.md

 Gets the XML documentation summary of the element.
 Each string in this array will be written on a new line.
 This field is optional.
 ### PropertyDefinition.accessModifier: any
-Gets the prooperty's access modifier.
+Gets the property's access modifier.
 By default, no access modifier will be written.
 ### PropertyDefinition.hasGetter: boolean
 Indicates if a property getter should be written.
 The default value is false.
 ### PropertyDefinition.hasSetter: boolean